TerminalFi/LSP-copilot/README.md

 Github Copilot support for Sublime's LSP plugin.

-Uses [Copilot][gopls-repo] Distribution which uses OpenAI Codex to suggest code and entire functions in real-time right from your editor.
+Uses [Copilot][] Distribution which uses OpenAI Codex to suggest code and entire functions in real-time right from your editor.

 ### Prerequisites